 International Political Economy

-In contrast, this module is structured around a series of 'big questions' about the world.
-In the lectures we will draw on a range of theoretical approaches and real life examples to help answer these questions.
-Our central aim however, is not to give you the right answer – as if there were such a thing – but to help you engage with and reflect upon the structures of power in the global political economy.
+In contrast, this module is structured around a series of “big questions” about the world.
+In the lectures we will draw on a range of theoretical approaches and real life examples.
+Our central aim however, is not to give you the “right answer” – as if there were such a thing – but to help you engage with and reflect upon the structures of power in the global political economy.

-- 1 x 3,000 word case study (75%)
+- 1 x 4,000 word case study (100%)